Senegal Presidential Candidate List Excludes Opposition Leader Sonko - UrduPoint

 - Crowded field -

-In other legal cases, Sonko was sentenced in June to two years' imprisonment for morally corrupting a young person and has been jailed since the end of July on other charges, including calling for insurrection, conspiracy with terrorist groups, and endangering state security.
+In other legal cases, Sonko was sentenced in June to two years for morally corrupting a young person and has been jailed since the end of July on other charges, including calling for insurrection, conspiracy with terrorist groups, and endangering state security.

 He has denied the charges, saying they are intended to prevent him from running in February's election, which the government rejects.